GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 ### App

 **App.php** processes the application configurations (public and private), sets caching models (Redis support is optional), URL routing, emmits CSP headers and sets the Model (array).
-It loads the corresponding presenter based on the routing table.
+It loads the corresponding *presenter* based on the routing table.
+It can also run a *CLI presenter*, if the command line invocation is detected.
+When the *presenter* returns updated Model back, the output data is echoed and final headers are set (including debug information).
+Normal runtime then ends here.

 ### Presenters

 Presenters are subclasses based on an abstract class **APresenter.php** and define at least the *process* method, that is called from the **App.php**.
+The *process* method can either output the processed data or return it inside the Model back to *App.php.**

 ## Filesystem Hierarchy